mhedgpeth/mhedgpeth.github.io/_posts/2015-11-06-three-essential-components-to-compliance-at-velocity-in-the-enteprise.md

 ## **Focus on the Workflow**

 At first I was focused on the technology and what talked to what, which commands would be used, and how awesome the outcome would be for our business.
 From a security perspective, however, this was worthless.
-Security and compliance are focused on _how we can safely make changes to this system. _This means that you don't accidentally bring production down by a cookbook change.
-It also means that you get approvals within a defined process before making _any _change.
+Security and compliance are focused on _how we can safely make changes to this system_.
+This means that you don't accidentally bring production down by a cookbook change.
+It also means that you get approvals within a defined process before making _any_ change.
 For us, this workflow didn't really take shape until we decided to fully adopt [the Policy feature](https://github.com/chef/chef-dk/blob/master/POLICYFILE_README.md) and workflow for change management.
 We then wrote extensive documentation and visio diagrams to explain every element of every step in the journey from a checkin to a production change.

 It wasn't until we had this documented and clear that we started making progress with our security team.
 The lesson we learned was: _the technology is secondary to the workflow_.
 The workflow is most important.
 And, for you, if you're security conscious and you haven't looked at Policies yet, you really need to.